danijar/modurale/INSTALL.md

 Dependencies
 ------------

-The following steps set up build scripts specific to your compilers.
-They are capable of downloading and building all dependencies automatically.
+This project comes with build scripts capable of downloading and building all dependencies automatically.
+They will create a sub directory for each dependency under `<repository>/external`, where downloaded source, intermediate files and the final libraries get stored.
+Here is how to use the build scripts.

-1. Start CMake and select `<repository>/external/` as source and `<repository>/external/` as binary directory.
+1. Start CMake and select `<repository>/external/` as source and a temporary directory such as `<repository>/external/build/` as binary directory.
 2. Click <kbd>Configure</kbd> and select your compiler, for example *Visual Studio 12 2013*.
+Don't be afraid of the errors.
 3. If you don't have Git available globally, set `GIT_EXECUTABLE` to point to your `git.exe`.
-Click <kbd>Configure</kbd> again.
+4. Click <kbd>Configure</kbd> again.
 There shouldn't be any errors this time.
-4. Click <kbd>Generate</kbd> and close CMake.
+5. Click <kbd>Generate</kbd> and leave CMake open for later.

-Now we have the build scripts.
-How to execute them depends on your compiler.
-For GCC or MinGW, navigate into `<repository>/external` and run these steps.

-    ./configure
-    make
-    make install

-In contrast, use the following steps for the Visual Studio compiler.
-Make sure you use the *Developer Command Promt* and navigate into the external directory, too.

-    msbuild Project.sln /p:Configuration=Release
-    msbuild Project.sln /p:Configuration=Debug

-The dependencies are now being compiled.
-Be patient, this can take a while.
+Now we have set up the bulid environment.
+To start compilation, execute this command with the binary directory you selected above.
+Be patient while the dependencies are being compiled.
+This can take a while.

+    cmake --build <binary-directory>

+This gives us the release binaries.
+To get debug binaries, set `CMAKE_BUILD_TYPE` to `Debug` in CMake and configure and generate again.
+Then run the above command again to start the build process.
+The binaries differ in their names, so they can live next to each other just fine.

 This project
 ------------